ReadRPO/readrpo.github.io/README.md

 <br>

-Jekyll installation for Linux, Windows, or macOS (Ruby, Gems, GCC, and MAKE are required)
+* Jekyll installation for Linux, Windows, or macOS:
+(Ruby, Gems, GCC, and MAKE are required)

 Install Jekyll via Bundler Gems with Linux, Windows or macOS